 - Look for unspoken or implied assumptions that might be driving the design and presentation of your data.
 For example: if you test a facial recognition tool on 80,000 male faces but only 5,000 female faces, don’t expect equal accuracy in your results.

-- Establish data governance standards that allow for securing informed consent for data collection, anonymizing PII (personally identifiable information) and ensuring legal compliance.
+- Establish data governance standards in regard to data collection ethics.
+For example, set standards that allow for securing informed consent for data collection, anonymizing PII (personally identifiable information) and ensuring legal compliance.

 - Data ethics demand that we set the highest standards for our use of data.
 Data ethics in practice are a function of your own self-discipline.
 Some possess this discipline more than others, but that’s not to say that it can’t be learned.
 As data leaders, we owe it to our organizations to drive ethical standards all the way across the business.
 That means having conversations with peers about data definition, capture, use, and sharing.
 It also means crafting policies that help us manage data based on its ethical implications.